Dengan Menyebut Nama Allah: Critical reception

 "Dengan Menyebut Nama Allah" was met with generally positive reviews.
 (Note: Attributed to multiple references:) Hera Diani of The Jakarta Post describing it as the "most famous" song written by Dwiki.
 Susi Ivvaty, writing for Kompas, states that "Dengan Menyebut Nama Allah" has still received airplays and subsequently been covered extensively by many artists in a variety of styles on most occasions.
 Asti Prativi of the IDN Times described this song has "meaningfully simplified" lyrics.
 Joanna Purba of Rappler describes "Dengan Menyebut Nama Allah" as a song that "always played at many shopping malls every Ramadan".

 Commercial performance

 "Dengan Menyebut Nama Allah" appeared on Top 10 Hits Indonesia chart on the 18 May 1993 issue of Aneka at number seven, boosting Dwiki and Arya Dipayana's popularity.

 Live performances

 Kolopaking sang the song on several occasions.
-She performed "Dengan Menyebut Nama Allah" for performances in Simfoni Lebaran and Semarak Takbir in 1996 and 1997 respectively.
+She performed "Dengan Menyebut Nama Allah" for performance in Semarak Takbir in 1997.
 The song was also part of Kolopaking's solo concert Hati Matahari in 2011, accompanied by Matarantai orchestra.